bravecollective/neucore-mumble-plugin/README.md

 Accounts that are members of the "banned" group (configurable ID from the plugin configuration data) cannot connect to Mumble.

-It is also possible to ban entire groups or alliances.
+It is also possible to ban entire corporations or alliances.
 To do this, manually add an entry to the ban table, e.g.:
 `INSERT INTO ban (filter, reason_public, reason_internal) VALUES ('alliance-99001861', 'Example', 'Reason');`
 `INSERT INTO ban (filter, reason_public, reason_internal) VALUES ('corporation-605398057', 'Example', 'Reason');`

 ### Names

 The Mumble display name is set to the string from the "Nickname" configuration.
-Where are the following placeholders:
+There are the following placeholders:
 {allianceTicker}, {corporationTicker}, {characterName} (required) and {tags}.
 Characters that come directly before or after a placeholder are removed if there is no value for the placeholder.
 If there are characters that come directly before or after the {tags} placeholder, they are used around every tag.